Cray-HPE/docs-csm/install/switch_pxe_boot_from_onboard_nic_to_pcie.md

 systems with onboard connections to their leaf switches and NCNs need to disable/remove that connection.

 This onboard NCN port came from before spine-switches were added to the shasta-network topology.
 The onboard connection was responsible for every network (MTL/NMN/HMN/CAN) and was the sole driver of PXE booting for.
-Now, NCNs use bond interfaces and spine switches for those networks, however some older systems still have this legacy connection to their leaf switches and solely use it for PXE booting.
+Now, NCNs use bond interfaces and spine switches for those networks;
+however, some older systems still have this legacy connection to their leaf switches and solely use it for PXE booting.
 This NIC is not used during runtime, and NCNs in this state should enable PXE within their PCIe devices' OpROMs and disable/remove this onboard connection.

 <a name="enabling-uefi-pxe-mode"></a>